Lemon695/obsidian-lemon-toolkit/README.md

 - Optimize your command usage
 - Justify plugin value with time savings data

+### Plugin Usage Statistics

+- **Show Plugin Usage Stats** - View which plugins you use most frequently based on command usage:

+**Features**:
+- **Usage ranking**: Plugins sorted by total command usage
+- **Detailed metrics**: Shows command count and total uses for each plugin
+- **Quick access**: Click any plugin to open its settings
+- **Smart aggregation**: Automatically extracts plugin data from command statistics

+**Display information**:
+- Plugin rank (top 3 highlighted)
+- Plugin name
+- Number of commands used
+- Total usage count
+- Visual ranking with color coding

+**Use cases**:
+- Discover which plugins you actually use
+- Identify unused plugins for cleanup
+- Optimize your plugin setup
+- Quick access to frequently used plugin settings

 ## Usage

 1. Open any file in your vault